 This course is a study of the elements of quality environments for children, prenatal through three years.
 Focus is on understanding quality design, materials/equipment used in the construction and/or remodeling of infant/toddler spaces that promote the optimal development of infants and toddlers.
-(3/0)
+Prerequisite: RDG 100 or appropriate placement scores.(3/0)